fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 ### Installing TensorFlow Serving

-There are many ways to install TF Serving: using a Docker image,^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) using the system's package manager, installing from source, and more.
+There are many ways to install TF Serving: using a Docker image, ^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) using the system's package manager, installing from source, and more.
 Let's use the Docker option, which is highly recommended by the TensorFlow team as it is simple to install, it will not mess with your system, and it offers high performance.
 You first